 The space complexity of an algorithm is the amount of space (or memory) taken by the algorithm to run as a function of its input length, n.
 Space complexity includes both auxiliary space (the temporary or extra space used by the algorithm while it is being executed.) and space used by the input.
 An algorithm’s space complexity is commonly expressed using Big O (O(n)) notation.

 These two will play a crucial role in deciding the solution’s verdict when doing Competitive Programming.
-This is where Data Structures and Algorithms comes into play.
+This is where Data Structures and Algorithms come into play.

 Data Structure is a way to store and organize data so that it can be used efficiently.
 While solving a problem, knowing which data structures to use can make a significant change in time complexities and decide your solution’s fate.
 Here are some Important Data Structures to learn:

 Many of us make the common mistake of solving many problems and not giving enough time to learn new concepts.
 It is essential to constantly learn and also revise programming concepts such as data structures and algorithms.
-It is recommend following a simple rule: For every 3 hours of problem-solving, allocate at least an hour to learn concepts.
+It is recommended to follow a simple rule: For every 3 hours of problem-solving, allocate at least an hour to learn concepts.

 Some important blogs to explore